-6.6 What steps have been or are being taken to implement the US Foreign Account and Tax Compliance Act 2010 (FATCA) and other similar information reporting regimes such as the OECD's Common Reporting Standard?
+6.6 What steps have been or are being taken to implement the US Foreign Account Tax Compliance Act 2010 (FATCA) and other similar information reporting regimes such as the OECD's Common Reporting Standard?

 Portugal has implemented, through Law no. 82-B/2014 of 31 December, the legal framework based on reciprocal exchange of information on financial accounts subject to disclosure in order to comply with FATCA.
-Portugal signed an Intergovernmental Agreement with the US on 6 August 2015, which has been in force since 10 August 2016 and, as such, Portuguese financial institutions (funds and fund managers) have implemented procedures to fully comply with the legal reporting and compliance rules.
+Portugal signed an Intergovernmental Agreement with the US on 6 August 2015, which has been in force since 10 August 2016, and as such, Portuguese financial institutions (funds and fund managers) have implemented procedures to fully comply with the legal reporting and compliance rules.

-In addition, the Common Reporting Standard (CRS) has also been enacted, through Decree-Law no. 64/2016, of 11 October 2016, as amended, which implemented the legal framework based on reciprocal exchange of information on financial accounts subject to disclosure in order to comply with CRS and, as such, Portuguese financial institutions (funds and fund managers) have implemented procedures to fully comply with the legal reporting and compliance rules.
+In addition, the Common Reporting Standard (CRS) has also been enacted, through Decree-Law no. 64/2016 of 11 October 2016, as amended, which implemented the legal framework based on reciprocal exchange of information on financial accounts subject to disclosure in order to comply with CRS and, as such, Portuguese financial institutions (funds and fund managers) have implemented procedures to fully comply with the legal reporting and compliance rules.

-6.7 What steps are being taken to implement the OECD's Action Plan on Base Erosion and Profit-Shifting (BEPS), in particular Actions 2 (hybrids) (for example ATAD I and II), 6 (prevention of treaty abuse) (for example, the MLI), and 7 (permanent establishments), insofar as they affect Alternative Investment Funds' operations?
+6.7 What steps have been or are being taken to implement the OECD's Action Plan on Base Erosion and Profit Shifting (BEPS), in particular Actions 2 (hybrids/ reverse hybrids/shell entities) (for example, ATAD I, II and III), 6 (prevention of treaty abuse) (for example, the MLI), and 7 (permanent establishments), insofar as they affect Alternative Investment Funds' and local asset holding companies' operations?

-There have been several amendments to the Portuguese legislation in connection with the recommendations of the Base Erosion and Profit-Shifting (BEPS) action plan, issued by the OECD.
+There have been several amendments to Portuguese legislation in connection with the recommendations of the Base Erosion and Profit-Shifting (BEPS) action plan, issued by the OECD.

-The transposition of the ATAD 1 into the domestic legislation enacted through Law no. 32/2019 determined a broader scope of financial costs and a different concept of EBITDA (taxable income or loss not exempt, adjusted by the net financial expenses and by the as the depreciations and amortisations tax deductible).
+The transposition of ATAD 1 into domestic legislation enacted through Law no. 32/2019 determined a broader scope of financial costs and a different concept of EBITDA (taxable income or loss not exempt, adjusted by the net financial expenses and by the depreciations and amortisations tax deductible).

-The missing anti-hybrid mismatch arrangement rules in Portugal were transposed into the domestic legislation by Law no. 24/2020.
+The missing anti-hybrid mismatch arrangement rules in Portugal were transposed into domestic legislation by Law no. 24/2020.

 Although the rules for reverse hybrid mismatch arrangements will only be effective from 1 January 2022, this new legislation entered into force as of 1 January 2020.
 Portugal has opted to exclude from the scope of the new legislation, until 31 December 2022, some intra-group financial instruments issued with the purpose of meeting the issuer's loss-absorbing capacity requirements.

-The transposition of the anti-hybrid mismatch arrangement rules was made without any significant differences from the wording of ATAD2.
+The transposition of the anti-hybrid mismatch arrangement rules was made without any significant differences from the wording of ATAD 2.

 In what regards the interest limitation rule, Law no. 24/2020 has only amended it by removing securitisation companies from the category of entities that are not subject to interest barrier rules.
-This exemption continues to apply to supervised banking entities, insurance entities, pension funds, branches located in Portugal of credit institutions, other financial institutions and insurance companies.
+This exemption continues to apply to supervised banking entities, insurance entities, pension funds, branches of credit institutions located in Portugal, other financial institutions and insurance companies.